SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 The easiest way of growing mushrooms at home is to simply buy a mushroom kit or even make your own using the following steps:

-Wash the whole growing container using 1 part bleach, 1 part water solution so as to sterilize the entire growing area and also kill any pests or bacteria that can be a threat to your mushrooms.
+- Wash the container using 1 part bleach, 1 part water solution to sterilize the entire growing area and also kill any pests or bacteria that can be a threat to your mushrooms.

-Add the soil mix to sealable envelope.
-With a lot of care, transfer all the mushroom spores collected to the sealable envelope for the purpose of storage.
+- Add the soil mix to a sealable envelope.
+With a lot of care, transfer all the mushroom spores collected to the sealable envelope for storage.

-Use a clear plastic wrap to cover the top of the container to be used for growing the mushrooms.
+- Use a clear plastic wrap to cover the top of the container to be used for growing the mushrooms.
 Drill some holes in the plastic wrap to add air inlets.
-Finalize the growing kit with a water spray bottle used for misting the soil and also the growing instructions.
+Finalize the growing kit with a water spray bottle you’ll use for misting the soil and also the growing instructions.